-On November 14, 2017, Spud entered into term finance facility with JSB (the "JSB Term Finance Facility") in the amount of up to PKR 200 million (approximately \$1.81 million).
-The facility carries markup at the rate of 3-month Karachi Interbank Offered Rate ("KIBOR") plus 2.75%.
+On November 14, 2017, Spud entered into term finance facility with JSB (the "JSB Term Finance Facility") in the amount of up to PKR 200 million (approximately \$1.43 million).
+The facility carries mark-up at the rate of 3-month KIBOR plus 2.75%.
 The principal is repayable in twelve equal quarterly installments in arrears, commencing fifteen months after the date of the first disbursement (i.e. November 14, 2017).
-The facility is secured by way of ranking charge on all present and future fixed assets of Spud, first charge on all present and future assets of FHL, assignment of receivables originating from sale of gas from the Badar, Reti-Maru, Zarghun South, Badin IV North and Badin IV South Leases and a corporate guarantee by Jura.
+The facility is secured by way of ranking charge on all present and future fixed assets of Spud, first charge on all present and future assets of FHL, subordinated assignment of receivables originating from sale of gas from the Badar, Reti-Maru, Zarghun South, Badin IV North Exploration License and Badin IV South Exploration License and a corporate guarantee by Jura.